 I am working to create an immersive environment where anyone can interact with molecules in real-time with full quantum mechanically accuracy.
 My other work is focused on building a cloud-based distributed framework (built on Docker and Kubernetes) for GPU-accelerated electronic structure.

-Outside of work, I am an avid reader, rock climber, new ice hockey player, gamer (both tabletop and digital), and overall tech enthusiast.
+Outside of work, I am an avid reader, rock climber, ice hockey player, gamer (both tabletop and digital), and overall tech enthusiast.
+I enjoy puzzles and thinking about complex systems, whether “fixing” furniture and appliances around the house (which I may or may not have taken apart for curiosity’s sake), diving into hard science fiction novels, or theorycrafting for my current favorite game.